mse22/Eadala_ENV872_Project/README.md

 The dataset contains data from studies on several lakes in the North Temperate Lakes District in Wisconsin, USA.
 Data were collected as part of the Long Term Ecological Research station established by the National Science Foundation.

+Data were collected from the North Temperate Lakes Long Term Ecological Research website.
+More information can be found here: https://lter.limnology.wisc.edu/about/overview.
+Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).

+From the Data homepage, the following selections were typed, searched, and downloaded through "Download All Data (csv)" button: *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*, *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*, and *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*

 ## Folder structure, file formats, and naming conventions